mezoni/peg/README.md

 ## Naming convention for expression result types

-**Important information**
+⚠ **Important information**

 The description of the grammar implies the division of native types into two incompatible types:
 - Nullable types
 - Non-nullable types

-The grammar analyzer can judge the kind of a type only by its representation.
+The grammar analyzer can determine the kind of a type only by its representation.

-From the point of view of the grammar analyzer, the determination of a type variety occurs according to the following principle.
+From the point of view of the grammar analyzer, the type identification is performed literally, according to the following principle.
 If a type definition ends with `?`, it is considered `nullable`.
 If a type is included in the specified list, it is considered `nullable`:
 - `Null`